SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ![](./img/dug.png)

-### What is the average read time across each unique user?
+!!! question "What is the average read time across each unique user?"
 ```python
 # Read Time per User